Cook Like Czechs

 Notes

-• Makes about 30 beehive cookies.
+• The basic recipe makes about 25-30 beehive cookies.

 • STORAGE: As these are unbaked sweets, stack the cookies in a resealable container and store them in a cool place, ideally in the fridge.
 Consume within a week.